yingw787/tinydevcrm-mvp/WHY.md

 I read through [this
 article](https://spin.atomicobject.com/2020/01/24/new-software-project-questions/)
 on 15 questions to ask at the start of a new software project, that I thought would be a useful exercise to complete for TinyDevCRM.
-So without further ado:

 ## Product Discovery